FNewel/VUT-FIT-IVS_floor11_calc/README.md

     ```
 2. Build it (also checks all prerequisites)
     ```
-    cd ./floor11_calc
+    cd ./floor11_calc/src
     make
     ```
-* Or you can only check prerequisites
+* Or you can only check prerequisites for Python
     ```
     make prerequisites
     ```